 MCA embarked on a fantastic research journey in 2011 when we joined forces with the Sustainability Institute to produce two of the four UN Habitat Quick Guides on Urban Patterns for a Green Economy (see project details on our Projects page).
 As always in our line of work, the deadlines were tough and the task seemed daunting yet extremely interesting and pertinent to our beliefs and ethos as planners.

 As these Guides were targeting decision makers in developing countries, MCA fuelled the momentum of the project by promoting the Guides locally, which proved a very rewarding process.
-MCA presented to a local SALGA meeting in July 2012, as well as at the IAIA conference in August 2012, during which we received complementary feedback and entered into some fascinating debates with our peers.
+MCA presented to a local SALGA meeting in July 2012, as well as at the IAIA conference in August 2012, during which MCA received complementary feedback and entered into some fascinating debates with our peers.
 Matt and Gill also travelled to Barcelona during May 2012 to present on aspects of these Quick Guides at the UN Habitat’s Network of Regional Governments for Sustainable Development.
-The highlight for me personally was preparing conference papers based on these Quick Guides for the bi-annual SAPI Planning Africa conference and presenting these at a parallel session at this conference held in September 2012, and subsequently receiving the award for Best Presenter during this session.
+MCA also prepared conference papers based on these Quick Guides for the bi-annual SAPI Planning Africa conference and presenting these at a parallel session at this conference held in September 2012, and subsequently receiving the award for Best Presenter during this session (presented to Elzette Henshilwood).
 The UN Habitat representative, Andrew Rudd, also attended this conference and introduced the conference goers to this book series in the form of an informal book launch.
-We had limited copies to hand out due to baggage restrictions – but the copies we had disappeared rather quickly!